Biswas57/kaflow/README.md

 This library is based on a heavily simplified version of the event streaming infrastructure [Apache Kafka](https://kafka.apache.org/).
 A quick read of Kafka's design and purpose is recommended to understand the basis and workings of this Project.

-The fundamental premise on which Event-Driven Architecture rests is the ability of producer and consumer entities in the system to share data asynchronously via a stream-like channel.
+The fundamental premise on which Event-Driven Architecture rests is the ability of producer and consumer entities in the system to share data asynchronously via a stream-like channel, in other words a Tributary.
 However, our library allowed for more complex interactions than simply that of a single channel.
 In this Project, I accomplished the following achievements:

 - Constructed a Tributary Event Processing API, emulating Apache Kafka's Event Processing Platform in Java, with a function CLI, parallel data processing and assured type-safety by implementing Concurrency and Generics alongside important OOP Design principles.
 - Integrated key OOP Design patterns such as Singleton & Abstract Factory patterns to compact and synchronize Event production consumption, and Strategy & Observer patterns to streamline Event allocation.